 Some learners are more constrained than others and are therefore less able to adapt to the learning experience or environment offered; for this reason, the learning environment or experience must be more flexible.
 To identify and understand the mismatches that our learners may face, Lumen increasingly incorporates user research and feedback into our design and continuous improvement processes.

 What is an Accessible Learning Experience?

 An accessible learning experience is a learning experience that matches the needs of the individual learner or the learners within a group.
 It should enable the learner(s) to achieve a learning goal, in their learning context.
 To achieve an accessible experience, the first step is to obtain information about:

 - how the open educational resources (OER) should address those needs to help the learner achieve the goal

-The next step is then to adapt learning materials to meet those needs by doing one or more of the following:
+The next step is to then adapt learning materials to meet those needs by doing one or more of the following: